 - New customers: Ultimately, businesses conduct marketing campaigns to drive sales.
 A funnel analysis tool like Freshmarketer can help you determine popular posts people read before they buy a product on your website.
 By knowing this, you can promote that content more and create more like it to boost sales.

-Read our Google Analytics guide to learn how to track interaction rates with your blog content.
 While you can set up funnel analysis using Google, non tech-savvy small businesses will find it easier to set it up and understand the results using a paid funnel analysis tool like Freshmarketer.

 Marketing Plan Tools